What Is a Government Debt Relief Program?

 Enroll in an income-driven repayment plan

-You can also take advantage of federal student loan forgiveness if you're working full-time for AmeriCorps or as a Peace Corps volunteer.
-But most other types of employers, including labor unions, partisan political organizations and for-profit organizations, are ineligible.
+If you worked full time for AmeriCorps or as a Peace Corps volunteer, you can count that time toward your qualifying service requirement.
+But most other types of employers, including labor unions, partisan political organizations, and for-profit organizations, are ineligible.

 What Is Debt Relief for Credit Card Debt?